California State Grange Center for Agricultural Arts

 Projects will vary by season: Spring students will focus on planning and planting, Summer students will focus on irrigation and planting, Fall students will build the hoop house and preserve the bounty of harvest.
 This list is only a small sampling of upcoming projects.

-- build processing equipment such as root washer or chicken plucker
+- Build bicycle powered processing equipment such as root washer or chicken plucker